Konza Music Academy Info

 Arrival & Departure

 Students will arrive on campus and check-in at our housing complex between 5pm-7pm on Sunday, July 24.
 You will be told the building address prior to arrival; please eat dinner before arriving.
 Students will live alongside and share multi-person suites with other students of the same age and gender.
 Men and women will live in separate sections of the building; trained counselors will be on-site 24 hours a day.
 Suites include clean linens, blankets, towels for each participant, along with private bathrooms and showers.
 Following our concluding choral concert at 2pm Wednesday, July 27th at McCain Auditorium, students will be able to check out of the housing complex between 4pm-6pm.
 The all-inclusive price of the Academy does not include travel expenses to and from the Kansas State University campus.
-A free airport shuttle to Manhattan Regional Airport will be provided as needed.

 Students will live and eat on campus just like a normal college student.
 Kansas State University features some of the finest dining facilities in the country.
 Students will be able to have meals tailored to any dietary restrictions and the all-inclusive price covers all meals during their stay.
 Typical meal options include cold and hot breakfast and themed dining areas for lunch and dinner including a deli, fresh baked goods, Midwestern market, BBQ grill, Italian kitchen, salad bar, pizza buffet, Southwestern grill, soup and potato bar, along with many dessert options.